Umbrella Corps: Setting and story

+Umbrella Corps, a paramilitary unit became active in infiltrating quarantined zones, taking advantage of the BSAA's inability to sterilize all sites of bio-terror attacks.
+Settings that resemble locations that have been destroyed such as Spencer Mansion and Raccoon City are explained as being recreations for training purposes.

 The single-player portion, "The Experiment", takes place in 2012 and 2013.
-It follows an agent codenamed 3A-7.
-The organization he belongs to, the Umbrella Co., is revealed to have the full name of the "Umbrella Corporation" in Resident Evil 7: Biohazard; a new organization using Umbrella's name.
-He is sent on missions by superiors in order to test out new equipment such as the Zombie Jammer.
+An agent codenamed 3A-7 is sent on missions by Umbrella Corps in order to test out new equipment such as the Zombie Jammer.
 Once the testing is successful, his superiors try to kill him by sending him on more dangerous missions.
-The Experiment ends with 3A-7 overcoming all odds and surviving all of the missions, scaring his superiors.
+"The Experiment" ends with 3A-7 overcoming all odds and surviving all of the missions, scaring his superiors into comparing him to HUNK as the "new Grim Reaper".

-The multiplayer portion takes place in 2016, three years after the events of Resident Evil 6 and 13 years after the collapse of the Umbrella Corporation in 2003/2004.
-Although the Umbrella Corporation has been disbanded, a great deal of valuable viral Bio-organic Weapons (BOW) research information left over from their past evil endeavours is still waiting to be discovered.
-The game lists 10 competing organizations using their own special forces to retrieve the old Umbrella Corporation's lost research: Suntech Samurai Co., Suntech Ninja Co., Medvedev, Sheng-Ya Pharmaceutical, Aeolus Edge East, Aeolus Edge West, Tenenti Inc., Saurian Corporation, Akembe Chemical, and Rashid-Sahir Industries.
-Settings that resemble locations that have been destroyed such as the Spencer Mansion and Raccoon City are explained as being recreations for training purposes.
+The multiplayer portion takes place in 2016, three years after a worldwide bio-terrorist attack and 13 years after the collapse of the Umbrella Corporation in 2003/2004.
+Although the Umbrella Corporation has been disbanded, a great deal of lost valuable viral Bio-organic Weapons (BOW) research information is left over from their past evil endeavours.
+Umbrella Corps enlists 10 organizations: Suntech Samurai Co., Suntech Ninja Co., Medvedev, Sheng-Ya Pharmaceutical, Aeolus Edge East, Aeolus Edge West, Tenenti Inc., Saurian Corporation, Akembe Chemical, and Rashid-Sahir Industries to send their own special forces mercenaries into several zombie-infested sites to find assorted remnants and secrets of Umbrella's bio-weapons technologies which inevitably brings these companies into direct conflict with each other to succeed in becoming the new Umbrella for the black market.
+Umbrella Corps' high-ranking official executive who can be heard speaking during the multiplayer matches is identified by voice as Albert Wesker.

-Several corporations feverishly desire possession of Umbrella's assorted remnants and secrets – most especially those involving their bio-weapons technologies, a search that inevitably brings them into direct conflict with other corporations which are also seeking the same things.
-As a result, these global corporations send mercenaries into several zombie-infested sites to search for Umbrella's lost secrets.